sygmaprotocol/sygma-sdk/examples/evm-to-bitcoin-fungible-transfer/README.md

 # Sygma SDK EVM to BTC example

-This is an example script that demonstrates the functionality of the SDK using the Sygma ecosystem.
-The script showcases a token transfer between the provided account and a BTC testnet account.
+This is an example that demonstrates functionality of the protocol using Sygma SDK.
+The src/transfer.ts script showcases how bitcoins can be transferred from an EVM Sepolia account utilizing `@buildwithsygma/evm` package.

 ## Prerequisites